Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Hardware-in-the-loop results

 \section{Hardware-in-the-loop results}

-We set up a HiL scheme in which a Siemens S7-1500 PLC implements~\eqref{eq:MPCT_soft} and the estimator~\eqref{eq:observer} to control the nonlinear system~\eqref{eq:non_lin_sys}.
+A HiL scheme is set up in which a Siemens S7-1500 PLC implements~\eqref{eq:MPCT_soft} and the estimator~\eqref{eq:observer} to control the nonlinear system~\eqref{eq:non_lin_sys}.
 The system dynamics are simulated via numerical integration on a PC, where the PLC solve times and communication delays affect the simulation.
 The PLC and the PC communicate via OPC UA \citep{OPC_UA}, with the former acting as the OPC server and the latter as the client.
+Figure~\ref{fig:HiL_scheme} shows a scheme of the HiL configuration.

 The PLC operates in cyclic mode: this is an asynchronous mode of operation, where a new cycle begins immediately after the previous one ends, and its duration depends on the tasks executed within the cycle (e.g., ADMM iterations, monitoring or communication), see~\cite{Krupa_TCST_21}.
-To avoid excessive consecutive CPU time on the solver task, we distribute the ADMM iterations across multiple PLC cycles, performing a fixed number of iterations in each cycle and verifying the termination criterion at the end.
+To avoid excessive consecutive CPU time on the solver task, the ADMM iterations are distributed across multiple PLC cycles, performing a fixed number of iterations in each cycle and verifying the termination criterion at the end.
 If satisfied, the control input is applied to the system; otherwise, the PLC continues to iterate from its last state.
 This approach allows other processes in each cycle to run more frequently rather than waiting for the optimization solver to finish.
 Further details on splitting the ADMM iterations on PLCs can be found in~\cite{Krupa_TCST_21}.

-We use the probabilistic validation approach from Section~\ref{sec:prob_validation} to select the hyperparameters of the MPCT controller and to validate its long-term operation.
-Specifically, we select a set of back-off parameters to tighten the model constraints, and the weights $\beta$ used for the soft constraints.
-Since we consider constraint satisfaction to be critical in this case, we aim to reduce constraint violations while keeping the number of iterations and computation time of the MPC solver low.
+The probabilistic validation approach from Section~\ref{sec:prob_validation} is used to select the hyperparameters of the MPCT controller and to validate its long-term operation.
+Specifically, a set of back-off parameters is selected to tighten the model constraints, and the weights $\beta$ used for the soft constraints.
+Since constraint satisfaction is considered critical in this case, the aim is to reduce constraint violations while keeping the number of iterations and computation time of the MPC solver low.